 The baby is out but the placenta that kept them nourished and cozy while they were on the inside needs to escape, too.

-The good news is, by this stage, contractions are far less painful, even though they come quite frequently.
+The good news is, by the 3rd stage of labor, contractions are far less painful, even though they come quite frequently.

 The job of these final contractions is to separate the placenta from the uterus so that it can make its way out the same way your baby did.